HuaAnhMinh/udacity_data_engineering_project_5/README.md

 9. You can type in these modes to run:
    1. `{ "mode": "delete-load" }`: Delete data from dimension tables and load all.
    2. `{ "mode": "append-only" }`: Append data to dimension tables.
 10. Wait for DAG to finish.
+11. **Note: when loading data from staging_songs, due to the s3://udacity-dend/song_data is too large so PostgresHook might have error if it is reading too long.
+You can resize it by using prefix to load a subset: song_data/A/A.**